ReineSundberg/FirstProject/README.md

-# FirstProject
+# First Project
-My First Project at Coder Foundry
+My First Project at Coder Foundry.
+Trying to add this First Project to the Github.